Turkish President, Iraqi Prime Minister Meet on Regional, Bilateral Issues - ExBulletin

-Istanbul, November 2 (SocialNews.XYZ) Turkish President Recep Tayyip Erdogan and Iraqi Prime Minister Mohammed Shia al-Sudani held a closed-door meeting in Istanbul, according to a statement from the Turkish presidential office.
+Istanbul: Turkish President Recep Tayyip Erdogan and Iraqi Prime Minister Mohammed Shia' al-Sudani held a closed-door meeting in Istanbul, according to a statement from the Turkish presidential office.

+During their discussions on Friday, Erdogan highlighted the serious security threats that terrorist organizations pose to Turkey and Iraq.

 Erdogan also expressed concerns over the rise of “Israeli aggression” in Gaza and Lebanon.
 He urged the international community, particularly countries in the region, to take collective action to end the violence.